Socialist Party (France): Mitterrand's presidency and the exercise of power (1981–1995)

 In 1981, Mitterrand defeated the incumbent conservative, Valéry Giscard d'Estaing, to become the first socialist of the Fifth Republic to be elected President of France by universal suffrage.
 He dissolved the National Assembly and, for the first time in their history, the French Socialists won an absolute majority of the seats.
 This landslide victory for the Socialists took place to the detriment of the right-wing parliamentary parties (Rally for the Republic and Union for French Democracy), as well as the Communist Party.

 Mitterrand attempted to carry out socialist-inspired reforms (the 110 Propositions), furthering the dirigiste economic planning trends of the preceding conservative governments.
 The prime minister Pierre Mauroy nationalised the banks, the insurance industry and the defence industries, in accordance with the 1972 Common Program.
 Workers' wages were increased and working hours reduced to 39, and many other sweeping reforms carried out, but the economic crisis continued.
 Reforms included the abolition of death penalty, creation of a solidarity tax on wealth (ISF), introduction of proportional representation in legislative elections (which was applied only at the 1986 election), decentralization of the state (1982–83 laws), repeal of price liberalization for books (Lang Law of 1981), etc.

 As early as 1982, Mitterrand faced a clear choice between maintaining France's membership in the European Monetary System, and thus the country's commitment to European integration, and pursuing his socialist reforms.
-He chose the former, starting the Socialist Party's acceptance of the private market economy.
+He chose the former, starting the Socialist Party's acceptance of the status quo.
 In 1984, Mitterrand and his second prime minister, Laurent Fabius, clearly abandoned any further socialist measures.
 The "Union of the Left" died and the Communist ministers resigned.
 Although there were two periods of mild economic reflation (first from 1984 to 1986 and again from 1988 to 1990), monetary and fiscal restraint was the essential policy orientation of the Mitterrand presidency from 1983 onwards.

 The PS lost its majority in the French National Assembly in 1986, forcing Mitterrand to "cohabit" with the conservative government of Jacques Chirac.
 Nevertheless, Mitterrand was re-elected president in 1988 with a moderate programme entitled "United France".
 He proposed neither nationalisations nor privatisations.
 He chose as prime minister the most popular and moderate of the Socialist politicians, Michel Rocard.
 His cabinet included four centre-right ministers but it was supported by only a plurality in the National Assembly elected in June 1988.